rhKashif/SteamPulse/README.md

 - Returns an error message if connection to the database fails
 - If there is no data within the last two weeks the dashboard, a message will be displayed to relay this to the user

-### Continuous Integration and Continuous Deployment

-We have implemented continuous integration in our project by creating automated github workflows when code is pulled and pushed from the main branch.
-All code is maintained over a pylint score of 8 and has been tested with pytest.